iree-org/iree/samples/custom_dispatch/README.md

 There are a number of possible points at which the match and replace can happen;
 the above shows it after import + input conversion.
-Other plugin points are possible (e.g. before input conversion or after global optimization), but might require additional ergonomics on the matching side plumbed through.
+Other plugin points are possible (e.g. before input conversion or after global optimization), but currently are missing some ergonomics on the available matchers.

 ### Others